Headaches: Treatment depends on your diagnosis and symptoms

 - Last from 30 minutes to a week

-Most intermittent tension-type headaches are easily treated with over-the-counter medications, including:
+Most occasional tension-type headaches are easily treated with over-the-counter medications, including:

 - Ibuprofen (Advil, Motrin IB, others)